 A treatment plan will be comprehensive and may include:

-- carefully self-monitoring to watch for signs of worsening kidney function
+- self-monitoring for signs of worsening kidney function

-- following a renal diet, as prescribed by a doctor or nutritionist
+- a renal diet, as prescribed by a doctor or nutritionist

 - limiting or eliminating alcohol, which causes the kidneys to work harder

-Taking certain steps may decrease a person’s risk of developing kidney failure.
+Certain measures may help decrease a person’s risk of developing kidney failure.

 - treating urinary tract infections to prevent kidney damage